 Most cases of chickenpox are mild but it can cause more serious illness in adults, during pregnancy and in people with an impaired immune system.
-Vaccination against chickenpox is free for children turning 15 months of age and children turning 11 years of age who have never been infected with or previously immunised against chickenpox.
+Vaccination against chickenpox is free for children turning 15 months of age and children turning 11 years of age who have never been infected with or previously vaccinated against chickenpox.
 Read more about the chickenpox vaccine.

 What causes chickenpox?